Dedicated Defense Against Minnesota DWI Charges

 - The more serious the situation, the more serious the punishments.
 If someone else was injured due to your drunk driving, you may be charged with a felony DWI, which carries mandatory jail time and fines.

-Since the consequences of a DWI conviction are very severe, it is essential you have a lawyer on your side who can fight the charges, work with the prosecution and see that the charges are reduced or dismissed whenever possible.
+Since the consequences of a DWI conviction are very severe, it is essential that you have a lawyer on your side who can fight the charges, work with the prosecution and see that the charges are reduced or dismissed whenever possible.